Multivariate Fidelities: Abstract

 \section{Abstract}

 The bivariate classical fidelity is a widely used measure of the similarity of two probability distributions.
 There exist a few extensions of the notion of the bivariate classical fidelity to more than two probability distributions; herein we call these extensions multivariate classical fidelities, with some examples being the Matusita multivariate fidelity and the average pairwise fidelity.
 Hitherto, quantum generalizations of multivariate classical fidelities have not been systematically explored, even though there are several well known generalizations of the bivariate classical fidelity to quantum states, such as the Uhlmann and Holevo fidelities.
 The main contribution of our paper is to introduce a number of multivariate quantum fidelities and show that they satisfy several desirable properties that are natural extensions of those of the Uhlmann and Holevo fidelities.
-We propose three variants that reduce to the average pairwise fidelity for commuting states: average pairwise $z$-fidelities, the multivariate semi-definite programming (SDP) fidelity, and a multivariate fidelity inspired by an existing secrecy measure.
+We propose several variants that reduce to the average pairwise fidelity for commuting states, including the average pairwise $z$-fidelities, the multivariate semi-definite programming (SDP) fidelity, and a multivariate fidelity inspired by an existing secrecy measure.
 The second one is obtained by extending the SDP formulation of the Uhlmann fidelity to more than two states.
-All three of these variants satisfy the following properties: (i) reduction to multivariate classical fidelities for commuting states, (ii) the data-processing inequality, (iii) invariance under permutations of the states, (iv) its values are in the interval~$[0,1]$; they are faithful, that is, their values are equal to one if and only if all the states are equal, and they satisfy orthogonality, that is their values are equal to zero if and only if the states are mutually orthogonal to each other, (v) direct-sum property, (vi) joint concavity, and (vii) uniform continuity bounds under certain conditions.
+All of these variants satisfy the following properties: (i) reduction to multivariate classical fidelities for commuting states, (ii) the data-processing inequality, (iii) invariance under permutations of the states, (iv) its values are in the interval~$[0,1]$; they are faithful, that is, their values are equal to one if and only if all the states are equal, and they satisfy orthogonality, that is their values are equal to zero if and only if the states are mutually orthogonal to each other, (v) direct-sum property, (vi) joint concavity, and (vii) uniform continuity bounds under certain conditions.
 Furthermore, we establish inequalities relating these different variants, indeed clarifying that all these definitions coincide with the average pairwise fidelity for commuting states.
-Lastly, we introduce another multivariate fidelity called multivariate log-Euclidean fidelity, which is a quantum generalization of the Matusita multivariate fidelity.
-We also show that it satisfies most of the desirable properties listed above, it is a function of a multivariate log-Euclidean divergence, and has an operational interpretation in terms of quantum hypothesis testing with an arbitrarily varying null hypothesis.
+We also introduce another multivariate fidelity called multivariate log-Euclidean fidelity, which is a quantum generalization of the Matusita multivariate fidelity.
+We also show that it satisfies most of the desirable properties listed above, it is a function of a multivariate log-Euclidean divergence, and it has an operational interpretation in terms of quantum hypothesis testing with an arbitrarily varying null hypothesis.
+Lastly, we propose multivariate generalizations of Matsumoto's geometric fidelity and establish several properties of them.